teemutontti/weather-app/README.md

 Alongside learning Git, this project is also for learning programming by implementing a simple weather app.

-In this project we use weather data from https://www.weatherapi.com/.
+The data used in this project is from https://www.weatherapi.com/.

 ## Features